Wednesday of Week 6 of Easter – First Reading

 From Athens, Paul continued south to Corinth.
 He would have gone there either by land along the isthmus, a distance of about 80 km (50 miles) or else by sea from Piraeus, the port of Athens, to Cenchrea, the port of Corinth, on the eastern shore of the isthmus of Corinth.

 Corinth had been rebuilt by no less a person than Julius Caesar, and became capital of the Roman province of Achaia (southern Greece).
 Its population was largely Roman and Latin-speaking, but it was a lively commercial centre which attracted people of all nations.
 There was also a considerable Jewish colony.
-The immorality of the city was proverbial even by the standards of the day.
+The immorality of the city was famous, even by the standards of the day.

 Paul does not seem ever to have ever returned to Athens.
 But, once again, we see that God’s ways are not our ways.
-Once again we see how Paul is turned in a different direction from what seemed the obvious way to go.
+Once again, we see how Paul is turned in a different direction from what seemed the obvious way to go.
 His next stop will be Corinth, a city, on the face of it, which – compared to sophisticated Athens – was not at all promising, given its reputation for lewdness and immorality.

 On the positive side, we should look carefully at how Paul presented his message in a language that would make sense to his hearers.
-He did not dilute or compromise his message, but he did try to express it in language that would give an opening to an audience totally unfamiliar with the Jewish scriptures.
+He did not dilute or compromise his message, but he did try to express it in language that would give an opening to an audience totally unfamiliar with the Jewish Scriptures.
 This is something we need to remember whether we are bringing our message to a culture which has never heard the message before, or to one which has lost it.
+Much of our preaching, it has to be said, is to the converted and not to those who have not heard the message or have only heard it in distorted forms.